 Dental veneers can correct chips, stains, and even deeply discolored teeth.
 They can also alter the length and size of teeth, or help teeth that seem rotated to suddenly appear straight.

 They are incredibly thin shells that are applied on the front surfaces of your teeth.
 Depending on the style of veneers, the teeth may be prepped first by removing a small amount of enamel.
 Once installed, the veneers can cover noticeable flaws to make adjustments to alignment.
-They can also adjust the thickness of them to improve spacing.
+They can also adjust their thickness to improve spacing.

 Dental veneers provide a highly conservative approach to esthetic smile makeovers and repairing bad teeth.